Generalised Springer correspondence for Z/m-graded Lie algebras: Introduction

 \section{Introduction}

-In the present chapter, we establish a generalised Springer correspondence in the case where the Lie algebra is $\bfZ / m$-graded, which was conjectured by Lusztig--Yun~\cite{LYIII}.
-The main result is~\autoref{theo:classification}, which confirms the multiplicity-one conjecture proposed in~\cite{LYIII} and can be viewed as a generalised Springer correspondence in the sense of Lusztig~\cite{lusztig84}\cite{lusztig88}, for certain degenerate double affine Hecke algebras (dDAHAs) with possibly unequal parameters.
+In the present article, we establish a generalised Springer correspondence for $\bfZ / m$-graded Lie algebras and (trigonometric) degenerate double affine Hecke algebras, which was conjectured by Lusztig--Yun~\cite{LYIII}.
+The main result is~\autoref{theo:classification}, which confirms the multiplicity-one conjecture proposed in~\cite{LYIII} and can be viewed as a generalised Springer correspondence in the sense of Lusztig~\cite{lusztig84,lusztig88}, for certain degenerate double affine Hecke algebras (dDAHAs) with possibly unequal parameters.